55 Water Street: Mechanical features

 Jaros, Baum & Bolles was the mechanical, engineering, and plumbing engineer for the building.
 Floor 14 contains the building's primary mechanical rooms, ventilation units, and electrical equipment.
 There is additional mechanical equipment in the basement, on the roof, and on floors 2 and 52.
 Electricity from the New York City power supply system flows to distribution boards on the concourse, the first sub-level, and floor 14.
 There are also six electrical closets on each story.
 In the 1990s, eleven electrical generators were installed on the roof, each with a capacity of 1750 kW; these were powered by pumps in the basement levels.
-As of 2018, there are 14 electrical generators and the emergency power system can run for up to three days.
+As of 2018, there are 14 electrical generators, and the emergency power system can run for up to three days.

 There are 71 passenger elevators throughout the building.
 The 60 passenger elevators in the south building are divided into ten banks of six cars; each elevator bank connects the lobby with five to eight stories.
 The north building has nine passenger elevators, all connecting the subterranean levels to floors 1–13; five descend to the basement while the other four descend to the sub-basement.
 The interiors of the elevator cabs were originally decorated in brown burlap but, during a 1990s renovation, the elevator cabs were redecorated in stainless steel and green marble.
 55 Water Street also has six freight elevators: four in the south building and two in the north building.
 Each freight elevator travels from the basement to the highest level in that section of the building, except for a single elevator in the south building, which travels only from the basement to floor 18.
 None of the elevators travels above floor 52 in the south building.

 The building's heating, ventilation, and air conditioning (HVAC) system is divided into several zones, each serving a different group of floors.
 55 Water Street's chiller system was replaced in the 2010s.
 The new system consists of three chillers, which collectively emit 32.5 million fewer pounds of CO_{2} per year compared to the old system.
-The chillers each weighed 53 ST and were so heavy that they had to be lifted into the building's facade at night.
+The chillers each weighed 53 ST and were so heavy that they had to be lifted into the building's facade at night, when there was less traffic in the area.
 There is also a thermal-energy storage plant with 134 ice tanks, which collectively can store 16,800 ton-hours of heat.
-There are eight water tanks, which are spread across the roofs of both structures and the 14th and 40th stories of the south building; in addition, the concourse level contains a surge tank.
-These water tanks are also split into several zones, each spanning multiple floors.
-The tanks are fed by two water mains that connect to the New York City water supply system, the building's domestic water service is also fed by these mains.
+The building has numerous water tanks and a surge tank.
+The tanks are fed by two water mains that connect to the New York City water supply system; the building's domestic water service is also fed by these mains.
 Two drainage pipes connect with the New York City sewer system.